 Peer Review process of manuscripts submitted to the journal «Theoretical and Applied Linguistics»

-Every manuscript submitted to the journal «Theoretical and Applied Linguistics» (further referred to as the Journal) is subject to obligatory peer review process.
+Every manuscript submitted to the journal «Theoretical and Applied Linguistics» is subject to obligatory double-blind peer review process.

-The manuscript submitted to the Journal is viewed by the General Editor for its correspondence with the Journal's profile and for meeting the Journal's standards and requirements to layout and format.
-The manuscript is registered and sent for peer review to an expert (with Doctoral degree or PhD) in the corresponding field.
+The manuscript submitted to the Journal is viewed by the General Editor within 2-week period for its correspondence with the Journal's profile and for meeting the Journal's standards and requirements to layout and format.
+The manuscript is registered and sent for peer review to 2 experts in the corresponding field.

 The time taken to review is determined by the General Editor and is stipulated with the reviewer taking into consideration the necessity to facilitate the publishing process.
 However, reviewers are to manage the deadline which is one month after receiving the manuscript by the reviewer.
-The reviewer can decline to review the paper within one week from receiving the manuscript and inform the Board about the decision.
+The reviewer can decline to review the paper within 10 days from receiving the manuscript and inform the Board about the decision within 3 days after making a decision.

-5) appropriateness for the journal from the point of view of importance, novelty and originality of the research described in the manuscript;
+6) appropriateness for the journal from the point of view of significance, novelty and originality of the research described in the manuscript;

 At the end of the review classification of the article according to three categories must be given: